 - Disadvantages?
 They are heavy, they contain liquids – airlines frown upon whiskey bottles in your carry-on, and you need to protect them really well in checked luggage.

 These people do fish, nothing but fish, and they do it so well … that people want to take the fish home with them.
 Which, unless you live nearby, might be a bit of a problem.
 But trust Wrights of Howth to find a solution – and thus they can now provide packs that will survive a transatlantic flight without any problems.
 The secret?
 You buy them at Dublin Airport, airside in both terminals at the Wrights shop.
 The store assistants are helpful and will advise you on the ins and outs of taking a smoked salmon on board.

 - Recommended for anybody who cannot face reintegrating back home without a dose of Irish salmon.

 - Disadvantages?
 There are limits on how long salmon may stay fresh, so be careful.
 And it also helps to know the import regulations back home.

 Mr. Tayto’s Finest

-Tayto’s Crisps are as Dublin as coddle, as Irish as shamrock, as beloved as fish and chips for a snack.
-And the spud-man “Mr. Tayto” has become an Irish icon.
-With his image creeping up on everything.
+Tayto’s Crisps are as Dublin as it gets, as Irish as a shamrock, as beloved as fish and chips for a snack.
+The classic chips come in a cheese and onion flavor that every Dubliner grew up eating.
+And the spud-man “Mr. Tayto” has become an Irish icon, with his image creeping up on everything.
 While the best variety of goods is sold at Tayto Park in County Meath, from car fresheners (not smelling of cheese and onion, one hastens to add) to toys, you’ll find Tayto crisps in any shop.
 Go on, you really want to take a few home …

-- Recommended for … lovers of crisps, who brave (and crave) the unique cheese and onion rush.
+- Recommended for lovers of snacks, who brave (and crave) the unique cheese and onion chip rush.

 - Website: The Tayto Homepage